mvallebr/site_mvalle/_posts/2023-09-02-your-team-and-the-american-civil-war.markdown

 ## Conclusion

 I see the american civil war as one big event that signalled a change going on with society, but the change is still happening and it's really hard to know where it will evolve to.
 What we know, for sure, is that we all take part in that, and IMO, we should all keep this in our minds and start paying attention to the minor things that happen at our workplace.
 Have you ever stopped to think about these things and their relation to slavery and society organization?

+I don't think, at all, that all scenarios I listed above are forms of slavery.
+But I am very confident in saying some cases are far from being obvious and if I show the same scenarios in front of different people, I am certain I would get many conflicting results.

+That's why those are battles to be fought not as one individual, but for all of us to fight as a society.
+Some things might not be super clear yet, but if everyone keeps trying to change the world for better and erradicate all forms of slavery, as a society we can evolve on these points, get more clarity on the next steps, and make sure the world we will leave to our descendents will be better than the one we received.

 Please do comment, give feedback, I would love to read what you think about the subject.